Role-Based Access Control

 The sl1admin account enables the system owner to grant temporary access to support staff who perform maintenance and troubleshooting tasks.

-The ability to use one-time passwords is disabled in AWS deployments of SL1.
+The ability to use one-time passwords is disabled in AWS deployments of Skylar One.

 Using the sl1admin Account